 Can Third-Party Resources Really Improve Sales Processes?

 When one thinks of using a third-party sales team to improve the operation, many companies tend to misunderstand the value inherent in this type of arrangement.
-Trying to revamp the sales model without farming out to a third party can often lead to trouble.
+Trying to revamp the sales process without farming out to a third party can often lead to trouble.
 Examples of potential pitfalls companies may experience when trying to save money on costs include:

 - Utilizing indirect providers and services, such as product/service resellers or so-called “solution partners”.